martinapugliese/tales-science-data/README.md

 # Tales of Science & Data

-> A semi-serious collection of notes on Data Science, Machine Learning and related stuff.
+> A semi-serious collection of notes on Data Science, from Statistics to Machine Learning, passing through all sorts of other related things.
+Not necessarily in a sensible order.

 ## Some meta